wwylele/save3ds/README.md

 Due to a bug (?) in 3DS, the last free block (128 bytes) of a title database archive (except for `ticket.db`) is broken.
 If the archive is almost full and data starts to be written to this block, they will not be saved.

-### Unhandled `Quota.dat` for NAND extdata
+### `Quota.dat` for NAND extdata

-Currently the program doesn't parse and update the `Quota.dat` file for NAND extdata.
-This can cause inconsistency if you modify a NAND extdata.
-This might be resolved in the near future.
+The format and function of the `Quota.dat` file is not fully investigated, and the program probably doesn't parse and update it properly for NAND extdata.
+This can potentially cause inconsistency if you modify a NAND extdata.

 ## Tip